no8am/no8am/README.md

 ## Current Bugs

+* Some courses have duplicates in the list, even though all the data is accurate.
 * Courses scheduled at the same time overlap, instead of appearing side-by-side.
 * The CRN table doesn't look right.